 The Washington Department of Consumer and Regulatory Affairs and the Department of Motor Vehicles require that individuals who buy, sell, exchange, or otherwise deal in motor vehicles post $25,000 surety bonds.

-These bonds run concurrently with the 2-year dealer license term, so premiums are calculated for 2 years of coverage.
+These bonds run concurrently with the two-year dealer license term, so premiums are calculated for two years of coverage.
 Pricing is subject to underwriting consideration, which means your premium will be based on a review of your personal credit report.
 Don’t let less-than-stellar credit stop you from applying!
 SuretyBonds.com offers an exclusive Bad Credit Bonding Program that can approve 99% of applicants.
 Request your approval today!

 We can provide your free, no-obligation bond quote within 1 business day of submitting your application.
 Call 1 (800) 308-4358, or click here to connect with an auto dealer bond expert now!